-of 0.47 in the number of independent inventors per capita.
+How did different types of inventors respond to network access?
+To study this question, we distinguish inventors by the legal form of the patent holder at the time of grant: independent inventors and firms, respectively.
+The 2SLS estimates in column 4 of Table 2 suggest a statistically significant increase of 0.47 in the number of independent inventors per capita.
 The results regarding firm inventors are more mixed.
-While our OLS estimates in column 5 document a statistically significant increase in firm inventors per capita, our 2SLS depicts a less robust relationship with a nonsignificant estimate.
-In general, the magnitudes for firms are, however, small and less economically meaningful.27
+While our OLS estimates in column 5 documents a statistically significant increase in firm inventors per capita, our 2SLS depicts a less robust relationship with a non-significant estimate.
+In general, the magnitudes for firms are, however, small and less economically meaningful.

 We next document that the evolving network increased the productivity of inventors, as proxied by the number of patents produced per inventor.
 Figure 3D documents that the number of patents per inventor increased in connected municipalities as the network was rolled out.
-We present 2SLS difference-in-differences estimates in table 2, panel B, documenting that independent inventors on average produced 0.25 additional patents per inventor after a connection was established (column 7).
-While patents per inventors at firms also increase, the point estimate is smaller and less precisely estimated (column 8).
+We present 2SLS difference-in-differences estimates in Table 2, panel B, documenting that independent inventors on average produced 0.25 additional patents per inventor after a connection was established (column 7).
+While also patents per inventors at firms increase, the point estimate is smaller and less precisely estimated (column 8).